 The report in the Journal of Neuroscience reveals that a mild direct current travels from the anodal electrode, through the skin, muscle, bones and brain and out through the corresponding cathodal electrode to complete the circuit.

 Granted this sounds almost like some barbaric Victorian ‘health cure’ but Robert Reinhart and Geoffrey Woodman, the two professors from Vanderbilt University in Nashville, Tennessee, behind the idea are firm in their belief that the ‘thinking cap’ will aid us to solve problems quickly and efficiently.
 Professor Reinhart said, ‘We wanted to reach into your brain and causally control your inner critic.
 Also claiming fears of the safety of the experiment, “It’s one of the safest ways to noninvasively stimulate the brain.”

-So thinking of the ramifications when and if the tests and research can be revealed to the public has me excited.
-This could be a way forward for those suffering with schizophrenia and ADHD, which of course we would all applaud.
-Yet also I have a little trepidation.
+Thinking of the ramifications when and if the tests and research can be revealed to the public has me excited.
+This could be a way forward for those who have schizophrenia and ADHD, which of course, we would all applaud.
+Yet I have a little trepidation.

 And lest we forget the humble crisp created by George Crum; looking to make a plate of fried potatoes his customers kept requesting them thinner and crisper and hey presto – the crisp!

-So while I welcome progress, we thrive on it here at Comms, I’ll await to see how well the thinking cap develops and helps future generations.
+So while I welcome progress, we thrive on it here at Comms, I’ll wait to see how well the thinking cap develops and helps future generations.